Statistical Literacy Papers

 01 Studying the Relationship Between Students’ Perception of the Mean and Their Understanding of Variance by Sigley, Guyot and White.
 JSM 2019.

-New Papers Listed in 2020 by month added.
-(Year is when paper was published)
+New Papers Listed in 2020 (By month added.
+Year is when paper was published)

 12 Shifting Contexts; Stable Core: Advancing Quantitative Literacy in Higher Education.
 MAA Ed., Tunstall, Karaali and Piercey.
 Table of Contents